armory/docs/content/en/docs/installation/guide/aws-container-marketplace.md

 ---
-title: Installing the Armory Enterprise Platform for Spinnaker in AWS from the AWS Container Marketplace
+title: Install the Armory Enterprise Platform for Spinnaker in AWS from the AWS Container Marketplace
 linkTitle: Install from AWS Marketplace
 weight: 2
 aliases: